What is a capacitive encoder?

 Capacitive Encoders versus Inductive Encoders

 Capacitive encoders can offer high-resolution and accurate position measurement in benign environments.
-Capacitive encoders are, however, uncommon in safety related applications because they can be sensitive to foreign matter or changes in temperature or humidity.
-The effect of condensation or buildup of electrostatic charge on a capacitive encoder can lead to mis-reporting of position.
+Capacitive encoders are, however, uncommon in safety-related applications because they can be sensitive to foreign matter or changes in temperature or humidity.
+The effect of condensation or buildup of electrostatic charge on a capacitive encoder can lead to misreporting of position.